sjullieb/WordCounter.Solution/README.md

   - Example Input Word: "cat"
   - Example Input Sentence: "cat1 = new Cat();"
   - Example Output: 0
-* _The program returns 0, if another word starts with the word._
-  - Example Input Word: "cat"
-  - Example Input Sentence: "I'm walking to the cathedral."
-  - Example Output: 0

 * _The program returns 0, if the word is a part of another word._
   - Example Input Word: "cat"